Jitjatjo-Technology/eks-hardened-ami/README.md

+# Security Hardened EKS AMI

+This repository is a combination of the https://github.com/awslabs/amazon-eks-ami and https://github.com/hobbsh/hardened-eks-ami projects.
+The repository combines the ansible resources along with resources and configuration scripts to build a security hardened EKS AMI.

+The section below of this README was cloned from https://github.com/awslabs/amazon-eks-ami

 # Amazon EKS AMI Build Specification

 This repository contains resources and configuration scripts for building a custom Amazon EKS AMI with [HashiCorp Packer](https://www.packer.io/).
 This is